School corporal punishment in the United States: Risks for school administrators

-Current state law as of 2023
+Current state law

 Trends

 The prevalence of school corporal punishment has decreased since the 1970s, declining from four percent of the total number of children in schools in 1978 to less than one percent in 2014.
 This reduction is partially explained by the increasing number of states banning corporal punishment from public schools between 1974 and 1994.

 The number of instances of corporal punishment in U.S. schools has also declined in recent years.
-In the 2002-2003 school year, federal statistics estimated that 300,000 children were disciplined with corporal punishment at school at least once.
-In the 2006-2007 school year, this number was reduced to 223,190 instances.
+In the 2002–2003 school year, federal statistics estimated that 300,000 children were disciplined with corporal punishment at school at least once.
+In the 2006–2007 school year, this number was reduced to 223,190 instances.
 According to the Department of Education, over 166,000 students in public schools were physically punished during the 2011–2012 school year.
-In the 2013-2014 academic year, this number was reduced to 109,000 students.
+In the 2013–2014 academic year, this number was reduced to 109,000 students.

-As of the 2011-2012 academic year, 19 states legally allowed school corporal punishment.
+As of the 2011–2012 academic year, 19 states legally allowed school corporal punishment.
 Approximately 14 percent of the schools in those 19 states reported the use of corporal punishment, and one in eight students attended schools that use this practice.

-In 2022 the number of the students beaten by their teachers dropped to circa 70,000.
-There are still 19 states where this practice has not been oficially banned.
+In 2022 the number of the students spanked by their teachers dropped to circa 70,000.
+In April 2023 there are still 17 states where this practice has not been officially banned.

 Behaviors that elicit corporal punishment

 Several studies have explored which behaviors elicit corporal punishment as a response, but so far there is not a cohesive and standardized system in use within states or across states.
 Human Rights Watch conducted a series of interviews with paddled students and teachers in Mississippi and Texas, and found that most corporal punishment was for minor infractions, such as violating the dress code, being tardy, talking in class, running in the hallway and going to the bathroom without permission.
-A review of over 6,000 disciplinary files in Florida for 1987-1988 school year found that corporal punishment use in schools was not related to the severity of student's misbehavior or with the frequency of the infraction.
+A review of over 6,000 disciplinary files in Florida for 1987–1988 school year found that corporal punishment use in schools was not related to the severity of student's misbehavior or with the frequency of the infraction.
 Czumbil and Hyman reviewed over 500 media stories about corporal punishment in newspapers from 1975 to 1992 and coded the reason of the punishment and its severity.
 They found that the nature of the child's misbehavior (violent or non-violent) did not meaningfully influence whether the student was physically punished or not.